jcarenza/allisoncarenza/src/posts/high-school-sweethearts-kansas-city-photographer.md

 ---
-title: 'High School Sweethearts Photographer'
+title: "High School Sweethearts Photographer"
-description: '<p>They fell in love roaming the halls of their high school.
-Their love was real back then, but like many [&hellip;]</p>
+description: "They fell in love roaming the halls of their high school.
+Their love was real back then, but like many "
-'
-publishDate: 'Oct 21, 2010'
+publishDate: "Oct 21, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/10/ell3.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/10/ell3.jpg"
-alt: 'High School Sweethearts Photographer'
+alt: "High School Sweethearts Photographer"
-slug: 'high-school-sweethearts-kansas-city-photographer'
+slug: "high-school-sweethearts-kansas-city-photographer"
-category: ['Dog Photos']
+category: ["Dog Photos"]
-tags: ['Dog Photography','Kansas City Photography']
+tags: ["Dog Photography", "Kansas City Photography"]
 ---

 <p style="text-align: center;">They fell in love roaming the halls of their high school.
 Their love was real back then, but like many young loves it didn&apos;t last.
 They both moved on and moved away from each other.
 But seven years ago when Sharon&apos;s brother passed away, they were reunited.
 The timing was right, and they fell right back into the easy rhythmn of love they had in high school.
 They&apos;ve been going strong ever sense.</p>